 2001 Richard Rodgers Production Award-winning musical The Spitfire Grill opens Off-Broadway.
 With music and book by James Valcq, the show's cast album is dedicated to the memory of lyricist/co-librettist Fred Alley, who died suddenly just as the show was being prepared for its initial reading.

-2003 Hunter Foster and Kerry Butler star in a Broadway production of Alan Menken & Howard Ashman's musical Little Shop of Horrors, which ran for several years Off-Broadway in the 1980s, but only now makes its Broadway debut.
-The production will run 10 months at the Virginia Theatre.
+2003 Hunter Foster and Kerry Butler star in a Broadway production of Alan Menken and Howard Ashman's musical Little Shop of Horrors, which ran for several years Off-Broadway in the 1980s, but only now makes its Broadway debut.
+The production runs 10 months at the Virginia Theatre.

 2005 August Wilson, Pulitzer Prize-winning playwright of an epic cycle of dramas about the African-American experience in the 20th century, dies after a battle with cancer at age 60.
-His plays included Fences, The Piano Lesson, Ma Rainey's Black Bottom, Two Trains Running, Seven Guitars and Joe Turner's Come and Gone.
-Within weeks of his death, Broadway's Virginia Theatre will be renamed for him.
+His plays included Fences, The Piano Lesson, Ma Rainey's Black Bottom, Two Trains Running, Seven Guitars, and Joe Turner's Come and Gone.
+Within weeks of his death, Broadway's Virginia Theatre is renamed for him.

 2007 George Grizzard, 79, the actor particularly known for his work in the plays of Edward Albee and who starred as Nick in the original Broadway production of Who's Afraid of Virginia Woolf?, dies of complications of lung cancer in Manhattan.

 2008 Kristin Scott Thomas stars in a Broadway revival of Anton Chekhov’s The Seagull.
-Thomas recreates her performance as Arkadina that won her an Olivier Award when the show originated at the Royal Court Theatre in London.
-The production also features Peter Sarsgaard as Trigorin, Mackenzie Crook as Konstantin and Carey Mulligan as Nina.
-Ian Rickson directs Christopher Hampton’s new translation of the drama about a master actress and the writers and artists who gather at her summer home.
+Thomas recreates her performance as Arkadina that won her an Olivier Award when the production originated at the Royal Court Theatre in London.
+The cast also includes Peter Sarsgaard as Trigorin, Mackenzie Crook as Konstantin, and Carey Mulligan as Nina.
+Ian Rickson directs Christopher Hampton’s new translation of the drama about a master actor and the writers and artists who gather at her summer home.